ysimonson/cleanroom/README.md

 6) Wait for the server to connect to your Muse headset.
 7) Navigate to `http://localhost:8888`.

+## Platform-specific issues

+Mac:

+* You may need to manually apply [this fix](https://github.com/peplin/pygatt/issues/159).

+Linux:

+* If you get an operation not permitted error when starting the server, you need to run this:

+    sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool`

 ## Similar projects

 1) [Muse LSL](https://github.com/alexandrebarachant/muse-lsl)